Gucci Westman: Runway work

 Westman has done the makeup of runway models for Oscar de la Renta, Richard Chai, Diane von Furstenberg, Marchesa, Badgley Mischka, Devi Kroell, John Patrick, Ecco Domani and Rag & Bone during New York Fashion Week and Antonio Berardi during London Fashion Week.

 Cosmetic design

 Westman was hired by Lancôme in 2003 as the brand's International Artistic Director.
 Her responsibilities included representing the brand at fashion and beauty events, styling models for company advertising shoots, and designing cosmetic color collections for the label.
 In 2008, Westman began a new, similar career as the Global Artistic Director for Revlon, creating the "Daydreamer" and "Suede Rhapsody" seasonal shade collections.
 In April 2015, she stepped down from her position at Revlon after seven years.

-Westman launched her own cosmetic line named Westman Atelier in Spring 2018.
+Westman launched her own cosmetic line, Westman Atelier, in early 2018.

 Personal life

-Westman was born in 1971 in California and grew up in Sweden.
+Westman was born in 1971 in California.
+Her birth name was Chelsea, but she was given the name Grucharan in the kundalini yoga ashram where she resided prior to moving to Sweden with her father when she was ten.
 Westman was married in 2006 to Rag & Bone fashion designer David Neville.
 Westman and Neville have three children, Dashel, Gray and Petal.